Skip to main content

 Unfortunately, the forms and guidance do not provide an indication as to how the FCA would like the application to be completed, and the FCA’s viewpoint in this regard changes over time.

-Our team of senior FCA compliance consultants have helped gain authorisation for over 500 firms to date and help to ensure that you get authorised the first time round, assisting with key proposals, plans, documents and the submission; and doing so in an efficient and timely manner.
+Our team of senior FCA compliance consultants has helped gain authorisation for over 500 firms to date and help to ensure that you get authorised the first time round, assisting with key proposals, plans, documents and the submission; and doing so in an efficient and timely manner.
 You’re in the investment game after all – why wouldn’t you invest in professional expertise for your FCA application, to ensure the smoothest and fastest turn-around possible?

 Myth #2: It only takes 3 months to get FCA Authorised:

-If that’s what you’re being told, you’re setting yourself up for disappointment.
+If that’s what you’re being told, you’re setting yourself up for disappointment!

 So, how long does the whole process really take?

-• Time until appointment of FCA Case Officer, from date of submission: A further 2 month
+• Time until appointment of FCA Case Officer, from date of submission: A further 2 ½ months

-• Time until Authorisation, from second FCA reviewer appointment date: A further 1 ½ months
+• Time until Authorisation, from second FCA reviewer appointment date: A further 3 ½ months

 Myth #3: You can submit a ‘skeleton’ application to the FCA and provide the FCA with additional detail later on in the process:

-Notwithstanding this, certain aspects can be provided at a later date e.g. the identity of the firm’s auditor or final versions of fund offering memoranda.
+Notwithstanding this, certain aspects can be provided at a later date, e.g. the identity of the firm’s auditor, or final versions of fund offering memoranda.

 Myth #4: My consultant has told me that they know someone at the FCA and therefore my application will be ‘fast tracked’: